yoihxn/EDA_Work_Life_Balance_Employees/README.md

 # EDA_Work_Life_Balance_Employees
-Exploratory Data Analysis performed on a dataset of employees to understand the relation between factors like Work Location, Facilities, Meetings on the WLB using graphs, heatmaps, etc. 🧇
+Exploratory Data Analysis performed on a dataset of employees to understand the relation between factors like Work Location, Age, Facilities, Meetings on the WLB using graphs, heatmaps, etc. 🧇

 **Credits:**
 Dataset from Kaggle - https://www.kaggle.com/datasets/waqi786/remote-work-and-mental-health/data